1. What Is Biblical Fasting?

 - To express our ache for His return.
-Jesus said, “I have food to eat that you know nothing about” (John 4:32, New International Version).
+Jesus said, “I have food to eat that you know nothing about” (John 4:32, NIV).

-- To demonstrate our love and desire for God above all things (even His gifts).
+- To demonstrate our love and desire for God above all things (even above His gifts).

 5. Types of Fasts

-- Partial fast – Described in the book of Daniel where for three weeks he abstained only from “delicacies,” meat and wine (Daniel 10:3).
+- Partial fasts — Described in the book of Daniel, where for three weeks he abstained only from “delicacies” like meat and wine (Daniel 10:3).

-- Complete fast – Water or juice fasting, especially when fasting for an extended period.
+- Complete fasts — Water-only or juice fasting, especially when fasting for an extended period.
 Juice fasts will provide you with more energy than water-only fasts and still lead you into the humbling experience of denying your desire for solid, chewable food.

-For new beginners in fasting, start slow.
-Progressive steps help our body to be accustomed to the drop in food intake.
-You can start by fasting for one meal a day, one day a week or one week a month.
+Beginners in fasting should start slow.
+Progressive steps help our bodies adjust to the drop in food intake.
+You can start by fasting for one meal or for one day.

-Those planning for an extended fast (more than 14 days) should prepare mentally and physically by cutting down on food intake one week before the actual fast and take on a vegetarian diet to control cravings for food.
-You should reduce strong beverages like coffee, tea or coke as well.
+Those planning for an extended fast (more than 14 days) should always consult a doctor beforehand.
+Prepare mentally and physically by cutting down on food intake one week before the actual fast and taking on a vegetarian diet to control cravings for food.
+Reduce intake of strong beverages like coffee, tea or soft drinks as well.
 Drink plenty of water.

 Spend the time that you would normally use for meals to pray and seek the Lord.
-Keep a journal on what the Lord has been showing and speaking to you.
+Keep a journal on what the Lord has been showing you and teaching you.

-Breaking extended fasts should not be done abruptly.
-Start by taking small portions of food or liquids.
-Pace yourselves to return slowly to your normal diet in about a week.
+Do not break extended fasts abruptly.
+Start by taking small portions of fruits, vegetables and liquids.
+Pace yourself to return slowly to your normal diet in about a week.

 Do not have a big celebration feast when breaking a fast!
-Your body may not be used to the sudden increased intake and break down.
+Your body may not be used to the sudden increased intake.
 Be cautious, and always consult your doctor if you are unsure of your physical condition.

 Read more about why and how to do a fast.

 About the Author: Sheri is a native Arizonian who has followed the Lord and her sense of adventure to live and minister around the world.
-Married to Keith for 29 years, she is a mother of 3 children and currently serves as the coordinator for prayer and women's leadership development in Latin America and the Caribbean.
+She and her husband, Keith, have three children and currently serve as directors of leadership resources for global student-led movements.
+Their scope includes Brazil, Greece, India, Jamaica, Japan, Mexico, Nigeria, the Philippines, Poland, Russia, South Korea, Spain and Zimbabwe among other countries.